 The two Team Captains should try to resolve the claim.
 If they are not able to resolve the dispute, the two Team Captains should proceed in the following order:

-A. The Team Captains complete a Charter League Rules Dispute Form (see Downloads) and submit it via fax or email it to the Charter League Chairman or League representative no later than 4:00 pm.
-The Team Captains must immediately follow up with a call to the Charter League Chairman or League representative.
+A. The Team Captains complete a Charter League Rules Dispute Form (see Addendum A) and submit it email, text or fax to the Charter League Chairman or League representative no later than 4:00 pm.
+The Team Captains must immediately follow up with a call to that Charter League Chairman or League representative.